-- 1. Each member of the faculty will receive an annual written performance evaluation. - 2.
+- 1. Each member of the faculty will receive an annual written performance evaluation prepared by the head of the faculty member's administrative unit. - 2.
 Unit criteria for tenure and promotion will be used as a basis for the annual evaluation. - 3.
 Each faculty member will meet with the administrative head of the unit to discuss the evaluation. - 4.
-The faculty member will read and acknowledge the evaluation by signing it; signing the document does not imply agreement on the faculty member's part.
+The faculty member will read and acknowledge the evaluation by signing it; signing the document does not imply agreement on the faculty member's part. - 5.
+The faculty member may respond in writing to the evaluation and that response will be retained with the written evaluation. - 6.
+The signed evaluations and any written response by the faculty member shall become a part of the faculty member's permanent personnel file.

-- 5. The faculty member may respond in writing to the evaluation and that response will be retained with the written evaluation. - 6.
-These documents shall become a part of the faculty member's permanent personnel file. - 7.
-A copy of the evaluation will be provided to the faculty member. - 8.
+- 7. A copy of the evaluation will be provided to the faculty member. - 8.
 Academic units shall be empowered to stipulate further criteria or procedural steps in the evaluation of faculty; however, such additional stipulation shall not violate the points set forth above.

-In the implementation of the faculty evaluation, the following points should be observed on each campus.
+In the implementation of faculty evaluation, the following points should be observed on each campus.

 - 1. All campuses must send to the Office of the Vice Provost and Executive Dean for Regional Campuses and Continuing Education a copy of the calendar which they are following in the matter of faculty evaluation. - 2.
 Where peer evaluation is required, it is suggested that faculty on the tenure track (other than those in their first year) be evaluated in the fall semester at the time of tenure and promotion consideration. - 3.
 Although notice of reappointment is not necessarily tied to performance, evaluation should be completed prior to the date by which notices of non-reappointment must be sent.
 Thus faculty appointed on August 16 and in their first year should receive their initial evaluation prior to March 1.
-(See Appendix VIII) - 4.
+(See Appendix X) - 4.
 Although there is no specific University-wide format, faculty evaluation should clearly measure performance against stated criteria and against any other expectations which have been stated in writing to the faculty member.
-Each campus should follow a consistent format and time frame for evaluations.
+Each campus should follow a consistent format and time frame for evaluations. - 5.
+Any faculty member who receives a "superior" evaluation may receive a permanent merit increase to base pay in addition to any annual raise. - 6.
+Recommendations for increases in salary for Regional Campuses faculty are reviewed by the Office of the Vice Provost and Executive Dean for Regional Campuses and Continuing Education as well as the Executive Vice President for Academic Affairs and Provost.
+Major items considered when making such recommendations include favorable budget forecasts, sufficient state and University allocations, promotion and tenure decisions, and performance review results (including post-tenure review).